 Dear Salpointe Lancers,

-Founded in 1950, Salpointe has been educating future leaders for 68 years.
+Founded in 1950, Salpointe has been educating future leaders for almost 70 years.
 The school is one of 40 Carmelite schools worldwide.
 Salpointe is blessed to have the support of the Carmelite Order and the guidance of our highly engaged Board of Directors.
 We are proud of our over 17,000 alumni.
-The class of 2019 will be our 67th graduating class and we look forward to an outstanding year with their strong leadership.
+The class of 2020 will be our 68th graduating class and we look forward to an outstanding year with their strong leadership.

 Our faculty and staff are 140 strong and I salute each and every one of them.
 We know that the most rewarding, most powerful aspects of a Salpointe education happen in the classroom … and on the field or court or stage under the guidance of our teachers and coaches.
 I salute our faculty and staff; for most of them, working at Salpointe is not a job, it is their life, their mission and their ministry.

 It’s a great time to be a Lancer!
-Our school community is simply loving our new facilities and the corresponding opportunities for signature programs, such as STEM and Humanities and our 21 AP course offerings.
+Our school community is simply loving our facilities and the corresponding opportunities for signature programs, such as STEM and Humanities and our 21 AP course offerings.
 We extend gratitude to our donors who transformed this campus into a collegiate level facility.
-We continue to upgrade the learning experience with new features such as state-of-the-art smart boards; lights on the softball, baseball and track fields; ADA improvements campus-wide; and new air conditioning in several classrooms, to name a few recent improvements.

 I’d like to share with you some very exciting news about Salpointe’s immediate future.
-This fall, we are launching a capital campaign called “Aspire: Arts Academics Athletics,” because our standards are high, but our aspirations are higher!
-We aspire to round out the student holistic experience by creating a transformative, synergistic Center for the Arts, with new learning spaces for Drama, Band, Choir, Dance, 2D and 3D Art as well as a theatre lobby/art gallery, dressing rooms, green room, shop and costume room; on the athletic side we will expand the weight room, air condition the gym, renovate the snack bar and light the athletic fields; and on the academic front we will create six new classrooms and expand the STEM patio to broaden experiential learning.
-This $8 million capital campaign will complete the comprehensive campus renovation that was started in 2011 and prepare Salpointe to retain its position as the premier secondary school in Tucson for the next generations.
-Our future holds nothing but promise as we launch “Aspire!”
-We have donor commitments of $3,750,000 to date and I certainly invite your support.
-Don’t hesitate to call me for more information.
+Last fall, we launched a capital campaign called “Aspire: Arts Academics Athletics,” because our standards are high, but our aspirations are higher.
+We aspire to round out the student holistic experience by creating the transformative, synergistic Stearns Center for the Arts, with new learning spaces for Drama, Band, Choir, Dance, 2D and 3D Art as well as a theatre lobby/art gallery, heart of the art atrium, dressing rooms, green room, shop and costume room.

 I mentioned diversity as part of Salpointe’s mission.
 About half of our Lancer families qualify for financial aid.
 Without the Arizona tax credit, many of these students could not attend Salpointe.
 Please participate in the individual tax credit by directing a portion of your state tax liability to CTSO.
 If you are a principal in a C or S corporation, you can direct a portion of your corporate tax liability to help our families who live at 185% or less than the federal poverty level.
 Give me a call if you would like to learn more.
 To those of you who are already participating in the individual or corporate tax credit, thank you.
 You are making an unparalleled positive difference here in the lives of our Lancers!

 I want to mention another very serious priority of the school: safety.
 School leadership takes a proactive role in assuring the safety of every student on our campus.
 Our Incidence Response Team meets regularly and works closely with both Tucson Police Department and Tucson Fire Department to ensure preparedness in the event of an unexpected incident.
-If you have not signed up for the School Way app, please do so right away.
-This is the sole means by which Salpointe will communicate with you in the event of an emergency.
+All parents and guardians are already signed up for Parent Square, the sole means by which Salpointe will communicate with you in the event of an emergency.
+Give these messages your full attention.
+You do not need to register for this service, but please keep us updated with your correct contact information, especially email addresses and cell phone numbers.
+You can do this easily by logging in to My Pointe.
+Finally, if you “see something, say something.”
+You are among our greatest resources in keeping our community safe.
+If you become aware of a potential threat or concern, please call me (520-547-5878) or Sr. Helen (520-547-5905) or the Tip line at 520-485-8477 (text or voice).

 Each year, overarching themes emerge here at Salpointe to guide our actions.
 This year, our theme is from Laudato Si: “Time for Action: Care for our common home.”
 We will focus on how our lifestyle, our culture and our personal decision-making impacts our Earthly home … and affects all the precious life forms, including humans, it sustains.